AnniRanok/LoanVision-Credit-Risk-Analytics-for-New-Borrowers/README.md

 ## Status

-This project is a machine learning prototype for credit risk modeling and is intended for educational and exploratory purposes.
+This project developed as a machine learning prototype for credit risk modeling and model development workflows.

 ## Key Focus Areas